 Returning to Madrid in May, I vowed not to leave the city without experiencing its supposed sensory-overloading sights, sounds, and eats.
 Taking the time to fully explore Madrid, I found a massive city that required planning and organization to effectively explore.
 Using what I learned in San Francisco, I took Madrid by storm and saw quite a bit (not everything, but enough to make me happy).

 Free walking tour – I’m a big fan of free walking tours, even if the guide is just some former traveler looking for a quick buck.
 Why?
 Because they provide a good orientation of a city, highlight its important aspects, and provide a cursory overview of a city’s history.
 So on your first day, start the morning with a free walking tour and get a basic overview of Madrid.
 The two most popular walking tours in Madrid are: New Madrid Walking Tours, which leave at various times throughout the day and Cat’s Hostel Walking Tour, which goes daily at 11am.
 Both tours are free but tipping the guide is appreciated.

 Visit the Royal Palace

 Though it’s the official residence of the royal family, they don’t actually live here anymore, and the palace is only used for official state functions.
 You can walk through the palace (both self-guided and guided tours are available) starting at the grand stairway and wander through lavishly decorated staterooms.
 My favorites are the green porcelain room and the dining room.
 There’s also the Royal Armory, which houses a collection of medieval weapons and armor.
 Audio guides and pamphlets are not included in the admission price.
-Admission is 14 euros.
+The admission is 14 euros.
 Without a guide, you’ll pay 10 euros.

 The Cathedral of Madrid